Semiconductor Emits Far-UVC Light to Neutralize Viruses

 And they use power efficiently, which will enable portable, battery-powered operation.

-The company said prototypes of the new chips will be available for potential partners to evaluate in the fourth quarter of 2020, with a fast ramp to volume production in 2021.
+The company said prototypes of the new semiconductor emitter will be available for potential partners to evaluate in 2021.

 Tabletop Air Purifier Will Be a First Line of Defense